-Code A. You did not collect employee social security tax on all the employee's tips.
-Show the amount of tax that you could not collect because the employee did not have enough funds from which to deduct it.
+Code A. Show the amount of employee social security tax on all the employee's tips that you could not collect because the employee did not have enough funds from which to deduct it.
 Do not include this amount in box 4.
 Use code A for uncollected social security tax on tips.

-Code B. You did not collect employee Medicare tax on tips because the employee did not have enough funds from which to deduct it.
-Enter the uncollected Medicare tax on tips.
+Code B. Show the amount of employee Medicare tax on tips that you could not collect because the employee did not have enough funds from which to deduct it.
 Do not include this amount in box 6.
 Use code B for uncollected Medicare tax on tips.

-Code C. You provided your employee (including former employees) more than \$50,000 of group-term life insurance.
-Show the cost of coverage over \$50,000.
+Code C. Show the taxable amount of the cost of group-term life insurance coverage over \$50,000 provided to your employee (including former employee).
+See Group-Term Life Insurance on page 3.
 Also, include it in boxes 1, 3, and 5.
 Use code C for cost of group-term life insurance coverage over \$50,000.